-In September this year I received some very exciting news – I was selected as a Global Voices delegate to the World Bank and IMF Annual Forums in Washington, D.C. in October.
+In September 2016 I received some very exciting news – I was selected as a Global Voices delegate to the World Bank and IMF Annual Forums in Washington, D.C. in October.

 For those unfamiliar with Global Voices, the program provides (in partnership with universities, including CQUni) fully funded research fellowships, allowing young people to participate in the world’s most prestigious summits and engage with international policy at home and abroad.

 I was chosen to represent another university (where I’m studying my Masters), but as a CQUni staff member I want to offer a sneak peek into what the experience was like, because I cannot recommend it highly enough!